Your Rights Under the Credit Card Act

 An over-the-limit fee can only be charged once in a billing cycle and only for a total of three consecutive billing cycles unless you pay your balance below the credit limit and go over it again, or you get a credit limit increase and exceed the new limit.

-No Penalty for Opting Out Due To Card Changes
+No Penalty for Cancelling Due to Card Changes

 Additional Rules and Regulations